 Because of the low returns created by hedging, this strategy works best for traders who are working the forex market full-time or have an account that is large enough to generate big monetary gains through limited-percentage profits.

 When you’re exiting a direct or complex hedge and keeping your initial position open, you need to close out only the second position.
 When you’re closing out both sides of a hedge, though, you’ll want to close these positions simultaneously, to avoid the potential losses that can come if there is a gap.

 It’s important to keep track of your hedged positions so that you’re able to close out the right positions, at the right time, to complete the execution of this strategy.
 Overlooking one open position in the process can derail your entire hedging strategy—and potentially hit your trading account with steep losses.

 Always Be Aware of Risks When Hedging

 Although forex hedging is typically used to limit risk for traders, poor execution of this strategy can be disastrous for your trading account.

-Due to the complexity of hedging in forex traders can never be fully assured that their hedge will counteract any possible losses.
+Due to the complexity of hedging in forex, traders can never be fully assured that their hedge will counteract any possible losses.
 Even with a well-designed hedge, it’s possible for both sides to generate a loss, even for experienced traders.
-Factors like commissions and swaps should also be carefully considered.
+Factors such as commissions and swaps should also be carefully considered.

 The information provided herein is for general informational and educational purposes only.
 It is not intended and should not be construed to constitute advice.
 If such information is acted upon by you then this should be solely at your discretion and Valutrades will not be held accountable in any way.